Business Setup in India

 - Ecommerce- Estimated revenue by 2027 is USD 200 Billion.

 - Almost all the Fortune 500 companies are having Research and Development Centers in India.

 - Second largest English speaking country in world.

 - Current GDP is USD 2.8 Trillion.
 By 2025, it aspire to become USD 5 Trillion economy.

 - Total FDI in FY 2018-19 was approx. USD 45 Billion.
 Major countries are Japan, Singapore, Mauritius, UK, Netherlands, USA, Cyprus, Germany, France and Switzerland.

 - Low labor costs, attractive incentives for new manufacturing enterprises, skilled and talented human capital, and a reduced corporate tax rate are driving India towards becoming an alternative hub for the global manufacturing supply chain.

-There are many options available for setting up business in India.
+There are many options for business setup in India.
 Same are mentioned as under:

-There are 2 options available for foreign entity for set up business in India i.e in form of either incorporated entities or unincorporated entities.
+Foreign entities can opt for business setup in India in form of either incorporated entities or unincorporated entities.